FlexiPass Terms and Conditions

 - The Cape Reinga and Ninety Mile Beach tour and Hole in the Rock Dolphin Cruise can only be booked once per pass (even if the pass is sold to someone else).

-- Infants (children aged 0-2) aren’t allowed on the Cape Reinga and Ninety Mile Beach tour.
+- Children aged 0-14 aren’t allowed on the Cape Reinga and Ninety Mile Beach tour.

 - When you book travel on a GreatSights or awesomeNZ service, only the bus travel is included.
 There are no hotel pickups or drop-offs.
 You can pay for extras like entrance fees to attractions, cruises and lunches during the checkout process.